3.2.Quran Main Message

 • People engaged: 989 (4% responded)

-• Most people only Liked it: 258 (26% of all that responded)
+• Most people only "liked" the question: 258 (26% of all that responded)

 • In summary, most people mentioned something like that the main message of the Quran is guiding people to the right part of worshipping the true God to obtain paradise.